kathylangarano/eco-store/README.md

 This project is based on the Sass course by [Platzi]([https://github.com/platzi]).

-Thank you for your interest in our eco-fashion e-commerce website project!
+Thank you for your interest in eco-store e-commerce website project!